Detecting Backdoor in Deep Neural Networks via Intentional Adversarial Perturbations: Introduction

 The contributions of this paper are summarized as follows: \begin{itemize}

 \item This paper proposes a novel backdoor detection method based on intentional adversarial perturbation.
-The adversarial perturbation can fool the deep learning model, making the model misclassify a clean image after the image is perturbed.
+The adversarial perturbation can fool the deep learning model, making the model misclassify the perturbed image.
 However, for the backdoor instances, the model will always classify them as the target class even if these backdoor instances are added with adversarial perturbation.
 In this way, the backdoor instances can be detected via intentional adversarial perturbations.
 Moreover, the proposed method can be deployed in both the training stages and the inference stage.
 In the training stage, for a training image, the intentional adversarial perturbation will be added on it.
-If the model's prediction on the perturbed training image is consistent with the prediction on the unperturbed training image, this training image will be considered as a backdoor instance and then be removed from the training dataset.
+If the model's prediction on the perturbed training image is consistent with the prediction on the unperturbed training image, the training image will be considered as a backdoor instance and then be removed from the training dataset.
 In the inference stage, for an input image, the adversarial perturbation is added on it.
-If the model's prediction on the perturbed image is consistent with the prediction on the perturbed image, this input image will be considered as a backdoor instance.
+If the model's prediction on the perturbed image is consistent with the prediction on the unperturbed image, the input image will be considered as a backdoor instance.

-\item Compared with the existing work \cite{abs-2007-14433}, the proposed adversarial perturbation based approach requires low computational resources, as the adversarial perturbation can be generated with negligible computational overhead.
-Besides, the proposed method does not need any backdoor attack information, which makes the proposed method more practical and feasible than the existing works \cite{QiaoYL19, abs-1910-03137}.
+\item In comparison with the work \cite{LiuXS17} which requires a large number of clean images to retrain the model to remove the backdoor, the proposed method only requires a small set of clean images to generate adversarial perturbation.
+Besides, the existing work \cite{abs-2007-14433} requires training a large number of backdoored models and clean models, which is computationally expensive.
+In contrast, the proposed method only needs to generate the adversarial perturbation with negligible computational overhead.
+Moreover, the proposed method does not need any backdoor attack information, which makes the proposed method more practical and feasible than the existing works \cite{QiaoYL19, abs-1910-03137}.